14 Best Things to Do in Sibenik, Croatia [2026 Update]

 2. Garden of the monastery of St. Lawrence

-Only a stone’s throw away from the Sibenik cathedral, this medieval Mediterranean Garden has become one of town’s most popular attractions since opening its gates in 2007.
+Only a stone’s throw away from the Sibenik cathedral, this medieval Mediterranean Garden has become one of the town’s most popular attractions since opening its gates in 2007.

 3. Sibenik city museum